VitoriaFabricio/OpenCl_GlobalMemory_Exemple/README.md

 # OpenCl_GlobalMemory_Exemple

 This program demonstrates the use of OpenCL to apply a 3x3 filter to an image.

 The main components include:

-Host Code:
+Host Code (main.c):

 - Reads an image from a CSV file (original_0.csv).
 - Initializes OpenCL environment: platform, device, context, command queue.